-I am not going to lie, I was super skeptical when Trailhead was initially launched and I still have some concerns.
-But after spending some time working on completing the requisite badges to get my platform developer II certification, my initial skepticism has turned into optimism.
+I am not going to lie, I was skeptical when Trailhead was initially launched and I still have some concerns.
+But after spending some time working on completing the requisite badges to get my Platform Developer II certification, my initial skepticism has turned into optimism.

 Look past the Mascots

-When I saw the first comms regarding Trailhead I was not particularly interested, then came the mascots.....lets just say thats not my style.
+When I first heard about Trailhead I was not particularly interested, then came the mascots.....lets just say that's not my style.
 In all fairness I didn't give it much attention because by that time I was working for a Salesforce Platinum Partner as a Technical Architect.
 I felt quite accomplished on the platform.
-Well versed on both the custom dev and config aspects of the platform, along with how to integrate with external systems.
+Well versed on both the custom development and config aspects of the platform, along with how to integrate with external systems.
 At the beginning I felt it was more suited to the config side of the platform.
 So not aimed at me I thought.